MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-connectivity.md

 ### Business Continuity and Disaster Recovery (BCDR) and migrations

 With VMware HCX Migrations, the default gateway remains on premises.
-For more information, see [Deploy and configure VMware HCX – Azure VMware Solution](/azure/azure-vmware/tutorial-deploy-vmware-hcx).
+For more information, see [Deploy and configure VMware HCX](/azure/azure-vmware/tutorial-deploy-vmware-hcx).

 VMware HCX Migration can use HCX L2 extension.
 Migrations that require Layer 2 extension require ExpressRoute.
 VPN isn't supported.
 Maximum transmission unit (MTU) size should be 1350 to accommodate the overhead of HCX.
 For more information about Layer-2 extension design, see [Layer 2 Bridging in Manager Mode (vmware.com)](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-7B21DF3D-C9DB-4C10-A32F-B16642266538.html).

 ## Next steps

 - For more information about Azure VMware Solution in hub-and-spoke networks, see [Integrate Azure VMware Solution in a hub and spoke architecture](/azure/azure-vmware/concepts-hub-and-spoke).
-- For more information on stretching on-premises networks to Azure VMware Solution, see [Configure DHCP on L2 stretched Vmware HCX networks – Azure Vmware Solution](/azure/azure-vmware/configure-l2-stretched-vmware-hcx-networks).
 - For more information on VMware NSX network segments, see [Configure NSX network components using Azure VMware Solution](/azure/azure-vmware/configure-nsx-network-components-azure-portal#create-an-nsx-t-segment-in-the-azure-portal).